Expert Advice

 Once December rolls around, you’ll notice that you start feeling the chill in the air while the sun is up, and it's an ideal time to enjoy the outdoors.

-Camping, Campfires and S’mores
+Camping, Campfires and S’mores in the South

 If you're an adventurous, outdoorsy family, the region is great for camping excursions this time of year.

-However, chances are you’ll have to go a little North to feel the frost on your tent.
+However, chances are you’ll have to go a little north to feel the frost on your tent.

 Enjoy the cooler temperatures with these activities.

-Holiday of Lights Show
+James Island Holiday Festival of Lights

-James Island County Park hosts the fabulous Holiday of Lights Show that runs from mid-November to December 31 and wows visitors of all ages with its millions of twinkling lights.
+James Island County Park hosts the fabulous Holiday Festival of Lights that runs from mid-November to December 31 and wows visitors of all ages with its millions of twinkling lights.
 The youngest travelers and kids at heart can also pay Santa a visit here.

-If you're a lover of all things wildlife and nature, don't miss the annual South Eastern Wildlife Exposition, a three-day weekend event in February.
+If you're a lover of all things wildlife and nature, don't miss the annual Southeastern Wildlife Exposition, a three-day weekend event in February.

-It brings together people of all ages, outdoor enthusiasts and conservationist in the name of outdoor education and awareness.
+It brings together people of all ages, outdoor enthusiasts and conservationists in the name of outdoor education and awareness.
 Exhibits cover everything from fine arts, conservation, sporting demonstrations and fundraising events to educate the public about local wildlife and how to protect the environment.

 Hilton Grand Vacations Owner, Maehing O.